cipher0-dev/nobss/README.md

 # No BS(S)!

-This repo builds a minimal ELF binary for amd64 Linux with no stack, no dynamic linking, no data/rodata, no BSS, and no BS!
-To build:
+This repo builds a minimal ELF binary for amd64 Linux with no symbols, no dwarfs, no dynamic linking, no stack, no data/rodata, no BSS, and no BS!
+To
+build:

 ```
 make